-Students are invited to apply for one-semester, or summer fellowship with the Lafayette libraries’ Special Collections & Archives.
+Students are invited to apply for one-semester or summer fellowships with Special Collections & College Archives.

 The Friends of Skillman Library Fellowships provide hands-on learning opportunities intended to build research skills and understanding of archives, rare books, and special collections.
-Through sustained focus on bibliographic or archival material, the activity will focus on experiential projects with original historical sources held in Skillman Library.
+Through sustained focus on bibliographic or archival material, the activity will focus on experiential projects with original historical sources held in Special Collections & College Archives.

 End products of fellowships can be exhibits or collections, either physical or digital, through curatorial and interpretive work.
 Other types of projects that make use of the unique collections of the college may also be considered.
 While we are open to projects concerning all types of topics and interests, we prioritize projects that help to surface the experiences of underrepresented groups; and/or prepare students for careers in archives, libraries, and museums.